-- Continue to provide on-going renovations to existing facilities at all community, neighborhood and mini-park sites, and greenway corridors On-going; 1999-Play equipment installed at Town Commons; 2002-replaced playground equipment at Anderson and Wilson Parks; 2003-Constructed 2 horseshoe pits, dog fencing and 2 benches at Anderson Park; 2004-replacement of ball field lights for fields 2 & 3 at Anderson Park; the tennis court fence and lights for Wilson Park; 2005-replaced play equipment at Baldwin Park and will install play equipment at Simpson Street Triangle, replace preschool play equipment at Anderson Park, replace ball field lights at Wilson Park and installed lights at Smith Soccer Field in 2005. - Acquire property for North and South Community Parks The County has completed the master plan for Twin Creeks Park and Campus (5/3/05), but no funding or construction time table has been set yet; A concept plan has been approved for Southern Community Park and Chapel Hill has received a grant for construction of phase one.
-Construction is scheduled for early 2006. - Acquire property for Homestead Road and Union Grove Church Road Neighborhood Parks No activity.
-(May not be needed now with future development of Twin Creeks Park.)
+- Build the Morgan Creek Community Center No activity, however, Century Center was renovated and opened for community use in Downtown Carrboro in 2004, but it is already over-booked. - Continue to provide on-going renovations to existing facilities at all community, neighborhood and mini-park sites, and greenway corridors On-going; 1999-Play equipment installed at Town Commons; 2002-replaced playground equipment at Anderson and Wilson Parks; 2003-Constructed 2 horseshoe pits, dog fencing and 2 benches at Anderson Park; 2004-replacement of ball field lights for fields 2 & 3 at Anderson Park; the tennis court fence and lights for Wilson Park; 2005-replaced play equipment at Baldwin Park and will install play equipment at Simpson Street Triangle, replaced preschool play equipment at Anderson Park, replaced ball field lights at Wilson Park and installed lights at Smith Soccer Field in 2005. - Acquire property for North and South Community Parks The County has completed the master plan for Twin Creeks Park and Campus (5/3/05), but no funding or construction time table has been set yet; A concept plan has been approved for Southern Community Park and Chapel Hill has received a grant for construction of phase one.
+Construction is scheduled for early 2006. - Acquire property for Homestead Road and Union Grove Church Road Neighborhood Parks - No activity.
+(Those two parks are not as critical now with future development of Twin Creeks Park.)